shenzhou05/SRP-Chinese-Translation/Sky-and-Fog.md

 The Sky Framework used by HDRP is also designed in a way that it is easy for users to write their own custom sky and use it in their project with minimal effort.

-As part of the Volume framework, all local settings components described below are actually VolumeComponents which need to be added to a VolumeCcomponent on a regular GameObject.
+As part of the Volume framework, all local settings components described below are actually VolumeComponents which need to be added to a VolumeComponent on a regular GameObject.
 As such, all their parameters can be interpolated between different volumes.

 # Setting up the Sky